Mom’s Spanish Chicken and Rice

 Arroz con pollo can be made so many different ways and also varies from country to country.
 In fact, I don’t use a recipe when I make this, I just use whatever I have on hand so it may never turn out the same twice.
 This is my Mom’s version, which I’ve lightened up and recently altered slightly.
 This recipe first appeared here in 2008 but was in desperate need of a new photo so I hope you enjoy it!

-Mom makes her arroz con pollo with beer, green olives along with some of the brine for more flavor and she adds frozen mixed vegetables to it.
-She typically uses whole chicken pieces on the bone (skin and all) which gives it great flavor, but for this recipe I used boneless, skinless thighs.
+Mom makes her arroz con pollo with beer, green olives and some of the brine.
+She also adds frozen mixed vegetables to it for more flavor.
+Typically, she uses whole chicken pieces on the bone (skin and all) which gives it great flavor, but for this recipe I used boneless, skinless thighs.

 Some of my Latin recipes you’ll see “sazon” listed in the ingredients.
-I buy Badia’s sazon because it has no msg but you can make it yourself if it’s not available near you.
+I buy Badia’s sazon because it has no msg.
+You can also just make it yourself if it’s not available near you.
 Sazon basically means seasoning in Spanish; it typically includes salt, ground black pepper, garlic powder, dried ground coriander seed, cumin, ground oregano and ground achiote (annatto) seeds.
 The achiote (annatto) is what gives the sazon the reddish color and makes the rice yellow.
 You could sub paprika for the achiote, if this isn’t available to you.
 Some varieties contain azafrán (saffron), a pinch is all you’ll need if you want to add it.
 When you make your own, a good ratio is one tbsp of each spice.
 Mix well and store it someplace dry.
 When a recipe calls for a packet, simply use 1 1/2 tsp in place of the sazon.
 Best part, no msg.
+Here is the full homemade Sazon recipe.

 Mom's Spanish Chicken and Rice